 - water

-I have only tested these healthy mini carrot muffins with cassava flour, but a gluten free flour blend or all purpose flour should work as well (not paleo though).
+I have only tested these healthy carrot muffins with cassava flour, but a gluten free flour blend or all purpose flour should work as well (not paleo though).
 Just be sure to substitute by weight, which is given in grams.

 How to Make Healthy Carrot Muffins From Scratch